jesusherencia/Hints/Dev_Notes.md

 - To build an image from a Dockerfile

   > docker build -t <image_name> .

   Where <image_name> should be replaced by a value.

 - To run a container from an image

   > docker run -d --name <container_name> -v <host_dir>:<container_dir> -p <host_port>:<container_port> <image_name>

   -d : run in detached mode
   -v : add volume linking a host directory to a container one
   *To use current directory as a value, os-related specific values are used for <host_dir>:
   cmd: %cd%
   powershell: ${PWD}
   linux: $(pwd)*
   -p : link a host port to a container one
   Notes:
   -v & -p can be used more than once within the same command

 ## Useful Git commands

-To set config values valuable only in a local repository, use --local instead of --global (local by default) :
+- To set config values valuable only in a local repository, use --local instead of --global (local by default) :

   > git config --local user.email "test@test.com"

   > git config --local user.name "name"

   The value should not be empty, if empty value no modification is done.

+- To push a new local branch to remote for the first time (aka: without tracking upstream) :

+  > git push --set-upstream origin <remote_branch_path_name>

+- To set an alias for a git command :

+  > git config --global alias.co checkout

+  Ex :

+  > git co <branch_name>

 ## In Python, in order to run a module(sub-module) from app root folder while using absolute imports in module files, use "-m' option